Sunday, April 5, 2026

 Salema to Lagos

 We got an early start because the day's walk was long and unknown.
-Previous reports of an easy walk were a bit misleading because we still plenty of valleys to climb and descent.
+Previous reports of an easy walk were a bit misleading because we still had plenty of valleys to climb and descend .
 After about two hours we came to a stream that required us to cross on a pile of stones.
 I took my pack across first, then helped Gramie and then went back for her pack.
 This was also the first day of carrying our full packs because I wasn't able to arrange for their transfers.
+We waited while others crossed with some people taking it very slowly.
+Actually the crossing was poorly designed because people had added more rocks over time.
+As a result the stone crossing had become a stone dam.
+Openings should have been left to keep the water level lower.
+But it wasn't my job to rebuild the crossing so I just used and commented.

 At noon we stopped at a restaurant for a full breakfast because our hotel provided only a bit of food.
+As we sat their David from Scotland joined us and we had a nice long chat.
 After eating we climbed a big hill and kept going on to Luz Beach.
-After that the terrain became easier but we we very tired on arrival at our hotel in Lagos.
+After that the terrain became easier but we were very tired on arrival at our hotel in Lagos.
 Then we were accommodated at another hotel because of another clerical error.
-That's three times on this trip.
+That's three times on this trip that we have had to use a different hotel.

 Sagres to Salema